-The halfway house offers a safe and orderly living atmosphere to people recovering from substance use, mental health treatment, or incarceration.
-In fact, it is a transitional phase of difference between rehabilitation and independent living that keeps them away from the pains of familiar environments.
+It is a transitional phase between rehabilitation and independent living that helps them keep a balanced routine with supervision and support.
 The main goal is to offer a substance-free environment and support to residents so that they can put their lives together with peer support and recovery resources.

 Halfway houses create a bridge to normal life through the support workers present, such as house managers and mental health professionals.
 This enables residents to learn the necessary skills with which they can return to their lives while continuing their recovery.